JeninSutradhar/SimpleWikiBrowserJava/README.md

     mvn javafx:run
     ```

-    This will start the JavaFX application.
+    This will start the JavaFX application :)

-## Usage

-1. Once the application starts, a Wikipedia start page will be displayed by default.
-2. Enter the title of a Wikipedia article into the search bar.
-3. Click on the "Search" button.
-4. The browser will load the specified page.
-If the page doesn't exist, the default wikipedia page will be loaded.
-5. You can navigate through the webpage as usual.

 ## Troubleshooting